SAP/cloud-security-services-integration-library/samples/sap-java-buildpack-api-usage/README.md

 	}
 }
 ```
-# Deployment on Cloud Foundry or SAP HANA Advanced
+# Deployment on Cloud Foundry or SAP HANA XS Advanced
 To deploy the application, the following steps are required:
 - Download the approuter
 - Compile the Java application